Alice Drive Baptist Church Constitution

 - Church Policies.
 The Church may deem it useful to adopt policies to provide guidance in administering specific areas, such as (but not limited to) Property use, Human Resource management, and Financial affairs.
 Copies of all church policies will be maintained at the principal office of the Church.
 All Church policies shall be available for review by any Church member.

 Unless context requires otherwise, the general provisions, rules of construction and definitions in South Carolina Nonprofit Corporation Law shall govern the construction of this Constitution.

 ARTICLE XIV- ADOPTION AND AMENDMENTS

 This Constitution shall be enacted and all previous constitutions null and void, when the Church body, duly notified, adopts them by a two-thirds vote in a Church meeting.
 Such action shall be recorded by the Church Clerk.
 Any provision of this Constitution may be altered, amended, or repealed by a vote of two-thirds of the active members who are eligible to vote and are present at a Church meeting, regular or called.
 One week written notice of proposed changes shall be required.
-The Vision Council is designated to receive all recommendations for change to this document.
+The Direction Team is designated to receive all recommendations for change to this document.

 Certificate of Church Clerk